 An index fund tracks a market index – like the S&P 500 – giving you exposure to hundreds of companies through a single investment.
 They’re low-cost, diversified, and require no active management.
 What Is an Index Fund?
 A Beginner’s Guide to Smart Investing explains how they work in detail.

-For most beginners, the simplest and most effective approach is diversification.
+For most beginners, the simplest and most effective approach is diversification – spreading investments across different areas to reduce the impact of any single position.

-Instead of relying on a single asset, you spread your investments across different areas.
-This reduces the impact of any one position and creates a more stable foundation.
 If you’re not fully comfortable with how this works, What Is Diversification in Investing?
-The Smart Way to Reduce Risk explains why spreading your investments is one of the most important risk management tools available to any investor.
+The Smart Way to Reduce Risk explains why it’s one of the most important risk management tools available.

 A common and well-tested starting structure looks like this: